illegalprime/PaintFX/README.md

 # PaintFX

-A JavaFX application written by Michael Eden and packaged by Andrew Dai (with his friend and savior - stackoverflow)
+A JavaFX application written by Michael Eden (@illegalprime) and packaged by Andrew Dai (@bunsenmcdubbs) - with his friend and savior stackoverflow.

 Build new versions of the jar with `jar cfmv PaintFX.jar Manifest.txt *.class *.png`